swiftly-solution/documentation/src/docs/scripting/events/gameevents/oneventticketmodified.md

 ---

 # OnEventTicketModified
-This event is triggered when event_ticket_modified is triggered
+This event is triggered when event_ticket_modified is triggered.
 ::: tabs
 @tab Lua
 ```lua